Looking back, I can see my resistance training has gone through four stages marked by the exercises I did and how often I did them.

 - Tues/Fri: Back and biceps

-I was doing a lot of exercises (3-4) for each body part.
-In retrospect, I can see how my smaller muscles groups were getting over trained.
-After 5 – 6 exercises of chest and shoulders, I probably didn’t need to be doing triceps!
+I was doing a lot of exercises (3-4 or even more) and a lot of sets (15+) for each body part.
+In retrospect, I can see how my smaller muscles groups were probably getting over-trained.
+After 5 – 6 exercises of chest and shoulders, I probably didn’t need to be doing triceps accessory work!

 Nevertheless, I kept this up for a decade.
-When I hit 30, I started having a few aches and pains.
-I felt sore most of the time.
-My gains had been stalled for years.
-I figured I was just getting a bit older and that training each bodypart 2x a week was too much.
+When I turned 30, I started having a few aches and pains.
+I felt sore more often after a workout, and for longer.
+My gains had been stalled for years — I was just going through the motions.
+I looked pretty good and was strong, but I still wanted to look better and get stronger.
+I figured I was just getting older and training each body part too much.
 So I moved to a single muscle group each day, 5 days a week:

 - Mon: Chest